-One thing is certain, therefore, there is a continuing need to look at how supply chains are organised to meet future needs.
 Dealing with uncertainty is nothing new for the logistics industry and logistics professionals have become adept at responding to an ever changing environment.
 Key to success is the ability to envisage possible future scenarios and evaluate alternative supply chain solutions quickly, and cost effectively, so that when change does come the solutions have already been formulated and can be implemented.
-Clearly, change does not just mean whether we are in or out of the EU there are also an extensive range of other factors including sales growth, changes in manufacturing location, changes in energy costs, changes in the way customers buy products and the service they demand - and many, many more.
+Change includes current affairs, sales growth, changes in manufacturing location, changes in energy costs, changes in the way customers buy products and the service they demand - and many, many more.
 All will influence the optimum supply chain solution in the years ahead.

 Evaluating future supply chain solutions

 For some the solutions are relatively simple to evaluate.
 The operational requirement quickly dictates the solution.
 For others, however, the solution is not so straightforward.

 The most complex decisions are where a series of factors inter-relate with each other resulting in a large number of potential infrastructure solutions to be evaluated and assessed.
 These might include: